indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 **NCFZ = 0.00871 <sup>.</sup> 2.5 <sup>.</sup> 100 <sup>.</sup> 5.6<sup>2</sup> = 68um**

-### CFZ and Final Step for Focusers Without a Ruler
+### Determining the CFZ and Final Step for Focusers Without a Ruler
 This method will give you a rough approximation which should be accurate enough for precise focus.
 1. Use Bachtinov mask to find the precise focus let it run for a while and record the average HFD value and focuser position.
 Let is say HFD = 4.50px and the focuser position is 8000.
 2. Then start moving the focuser in the same direction of the last move you made while focusing.
 Use a small step 1 or 2 focuser steps at a time, and let it run for several exposures, evaluating the average HFD after each step.
 Repeat this until you see the HFD increased by 15-20% (in our case ~5.2px) then record the focuser position let us say 8007.